APEX Award Winners

 Research Triangle Park, NC

-"‘Estuaries are renowned for their distinctive habitats and for the many freshwater and marine plants and animals they support … But like any delicately balanced system, they are extremely sensitive to environmental shifts, including those brought on by climate change.’
+"‘Estuaries are renowned for their distinctive habitats and for the many freshwater and marine plants and animals they support … but like any delicately balanced system, they are extremely sensitive to environmental shifts, including those brought on by climate change.’
 In this piece from American Scientist, the authors mix expert storytelling with vivid imagery and informative graphics to both educate and mobilize the reader.
 With clarity and urgency, this article explores the ecological richness of these vital ecosystems while illuminating the threats they face—from rising seas to nutrient overload—making science both accessible and impactful."

 Dave Shaw